The Conduit towers over Khael-Vorath in Signal Decay

 The Miasma Flats

-Beyond the Sporeveld’s edge, the terrain dropped into a geothermal lowland where stagnant hydrocarbon pools met volcanic venting and produced a chemical fog that never lifted.
+Beyond the Sporeveld’s edge, the terrain dropped away into a geothermal lowland where stagnant hydrocarbon pools had spent millennia meeting volcanic gases, and the result was a chemical fog that never lifted and was not, in any meaningful sense, weather.

 The Miasma Flats.
-Visibility: twenty meters on a good day.
-GPS unreliable — the fog’s ionization scattered satellite signals into noise.
+Visibility twenty meters on a good day.
+GPS unreliable; the fog’s ionization scattered satellite signals into something that looked like static and behaved like deliberate interference.
 The mud was warm.
 Sometimes boiling.
-Things lived under it.
+Things lived in it that had not read any of the standard materials on what living things were supposed to look like.

-The predators in the Flats were eyeless.
-They hunted by vibration — footsteps, heartbeats, the low hum of a power cell.
-They were fast and they were efficient and they did not care about armor or weapons or any of the advantages that had kept the nomads alive in the Sporeveld.
+The predators were eyeless.
+They hunted by vibration: footsteps, heartbeats, the low persistent hum of a power cell.
+They were fast and efficient and entirely unimpressed by the kinds of advantages that had kept the nomads alive in the Sporeveld.

-The fog’s chemical composition targeted exactly the electromagnetic frequencies that human technology operated on.
+The fog’s chemical composition, she discovered, targeted exactly the electromagnetic frequencies that human technology operated on.
 Optics.
-Comms.
+Communications.
 Targeting systems.
 Power regulation.
-Every frequency band that humans relied on for technological advantage, the fog neutralized with a precision that was impossible to attribute to geology.
+Every frequency band on which a human being might expect a technological advantage, the fog neutralized with a precision that was absolutely impossible to attribute to geology.

-“Geology doesn’t calibrate,” Krix told anyone who’d listen.
+“Geology doesn’t calibrate,” Krix told anyone who would listen.
 “Geology doesn’t pick frequencies.
-Something tuned this place.”
+Something tuned this place, and it didn’t do it by accident.”

-Whatever had shaped the Miasma Flats wanted its occupants to fight on instinct alone.
+Whatever had shaped the Miasma Flats had wanted its occupants to fight on instinct alone.
 Strip away the tools.
 Strip away the advantages.
-See what’s left.
+See what remained.

 At the heart of the Flats, submerged in a thermal lake that registered sixty degrees on approach, Dregthar waited.

 Eighteen meters of amphibious muscle and armored hide.
-It hunted by vibration — the same sense its lesser creatures used, refined to a degree that let it track a human heartbeat through three hundred meters of mud.
-Its gut dissolved metal alloys, denying tools to anything it consumed.
-Its metabolism produced the fog itself, a biological factory pumping out precisely calibrated chemical warfare with every breath.
+It hunted by vibration, as its lesser creatures did, but with a refinement that allowed it to track a human heartbeat through three hundred meters of mud.
+Its digestive system dissolved metal alloys, which meant that anything it consumed lost its tools along with everything else.
+Its metabolism produced the fog itself: a biological factory pumping out precisely calibrated chemical warfare with every breath it took.

-Nothing evolves this precisely against a species it has never met.
+Nothing evolves with this degree of precision against a species it has never encountered.

-Dregthar wasn’t adapted to fight humans.
-It was built to train them.
-The question — the one that kept Krix awake in her shelter on nights when the fog pressed close and the vibrations in the mud sounded almost like language — was what it was designed to produce.
+Dregthar had not adapted to fight humans.
+It had been built to train them.
+The question, the one that kept Krix awake on nights when the fog pressed close against her shelter and the vibrations in the mud sounded almost like language, was what, precisely, all of this training was intended to produce.

 The Resonance Caves